cdransf/cd-11ty/src/pages/uses.md

 <h3>macOS + iOS</h3>

-- [Orion](https://kagi.com/orion/): Kagi's Webkit-based browser.
-It's fast, has a built in ad-blocker and works with their search engine.
 - [Bear](https://bear.app): native, fast and flexible — it's a breeze to use across Apple's ecosystem.
 - [Doppler](https://brushedtype.com/doppler): a beautiful, simple native music player that supports scrobbling to Last.fm.
 - [Ivory](https://tapbots.com/ivory/): the best, most polished Mastodon client for macOS and iOS.